How to Run a Technical Website Audit Without Getting Lost in the Details

 Once you've spotted what's wrong, here's how to fix it without needing a developer:

-Use free tools like TinyPNG, Canva’s compression tool, or upload smaller versions.
+Use free tools like TinyPNG, Canva's compression tool, or upload smaller versions directly. -

 Keep your content fresh and your links working.
-This builds trust with visitors and search engines.
+This builds trust with both visitors and search engines. -

 Less is more.
-A clean menu helps users stay longer and buy more.
+A clean menu helps users stay longer and convert more. -

 Use website builders or themes that automatically adjust to phones and tablets.